geomoose/gm3/docs/howto/configure-search-or-fields.md

 ## Searching the kitchen sink

-This search does the follwoing:

- * The user takes input from a single field.
- * The user input is used to search multiple fields.
- * Each of those fields are searched with a "ilike" search.
-So it will match partials, ignoring case.
+The user is presented with a single input box to enter search terms.
+The search then looks for those terms from a list of attributes using the "ilike" method (which ignores case and matches partial matches).

 ## The code!